 Who is the most famous person you have flown?

 Unfortunately due to the statuses of most of the clients we fly privately, we are very restricted in regards to privacy regulations, especially as most of these clients want their privacy kept quiet.

-I can however, let you know that I often fly VIPs, famous footballers, pop-stars, DJs and members of a European Royal families around.
+I can, however, let you know that I often fly VIPs, famous footballers, pop-stars, DJs and members of European Royal families around.

 What is the most countries you have flown to in one day?

 If I remember it was 4 different countries.
 The routing was Brussels ( Belgium ) to Sion ( Swiss ) to pick up a client, fly them to Cannes (France) for a meeting which we needed to wait around for a few hours before flying them to Dublin ( Ireland ).
 After we dropped the client off, we flew with an empty plane to London ( UK ) for our next flight the following day.

 The best part of your job?

 Flying all the different routes and getting a birds eye view of some of the world’s most stunning landmarks and sites like the Palace of Versailles which gives you a whole different perspective.